mayeco/patagonia/remember.md

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete remember operation within 6 structured steps.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete the remember operation within 6 structured steps.
 If instructions are overly broad, request clarification and STOP.

 **DECISION POINTS**: Determine if the instruction is durable vs ephemeral, safe vs sensitive, and whether to create or update.